Service Times (September - June)

 Divine Service: Sunday at 11:00 a.m.

-We are Excited to Announce that We Are Moving Up...
+We are Excited to Announce that We Have Moved Up...
 Up the Escarpment

-Beginning All Saints' Day, November, 01, 2020, we will be located at 470 Glenridge Avenue, just up the hill, within the fully accessible building of Concordia Lutheran Theological Seminary, on the campus of Brock University.
+Beginning All Saints' Day, November, 01, 2020, we have been located at 470 Glenridge Avenue, just up the hill, within the fully accessible building of Concordia Lutheran Theological Seminary, on the campus of Brock University.
 We hope that you will come and join us as we continue our close partnership with our brothers and sisters in Christ at the seminary.